AudioKit/DevoloopAudioKit/README.md

-# DevoloopAudioKit

-Extension to AudioKit

-## AudioKit Guitar Processors
+# Guitar Processors for AudioKit

-While all of AudioKit's effects and filters can be useful for processing guitar, this folder contains AudioKit nodes that are distinctly guitaristic in their intent, but they can be used on any source material.
+While all of AudioKit's effects and filters can be useful for processing guitar, this package contains AudioKit nodes that are distinctly guitaristic in their intent.

 ## DynaRage Tube Compressor

-This is based on DynaRage Tube Compressor RE for Reason by Devoloop Srls (Mike Gazzarusso).
+This is based on DynaRage Tube Compressor RE for Reason by DevoloMike Gazzarusso).

 ## Rhino Guitar Processor